MyEtherWallet/knowledge-base/source/_posts/en/hardware-wallets/using-ledger-with-mew.md

 ## __What About My Old Wallet???__

-If you are coming from an old wallet and want your ETH and tokens on your new, secure Ledger address, you will need to send your funds to your new address through a regular transaction.
-This can be achieved by accessing your old wallet through MEWconnect, MetaMask, Keystore file, or private key (however you usually did it before the Ledger).
+If you are coming from an old wallet and want your ETH and tokens on your new, secure Ledger address, you will need to send your funds to your new address through regular transactions.
+This can be achieved by accessing your old wallet through MEW wallet, MetaMask, Keystore file, or private key (however you usually did it before the Ledger).
 From here, send your ETH and tokens to your new Ledger address, ready to be accessed in a more secure fashion.

 Please be advised ETH will be required for gas to move any tokens held in your old wallet.
 We recommend holding .01 ETH to cover 2 - 3 transactions.